Mmm11222/Achivement-6/README.md

 # Boat Sales
-Yacht and Boat online company, that operates through their website and want to uncover more information about their sales patterns.
+Yacht and Boat online company, that operates through their website and wants to uncover more information about their sales patterns.

 # Project Goal
 The  yacht and boat sales website  marketing team is